This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-- Your caregiver will give you an injection of local anesthesia to numb the area and decrease pain.
+- Your healthcare provider will give you an injection of local anesthesia to numb the area and decrease pain.
 You may also get medicine in your IV to help make you sleepy or calm.
-Your caregiver will make a small incision in your groin, and insert a catheter (thin flexible tube) into the artery of your leg.
+Your healthcare provider will make a small incision in your groin, and insert a catheter (thin flexible tube) into the artery of your leg.
 He will inject contrast dye through the catheter, and take an x-ray to help him find the blockage.

 After your surgery:

-You will be taken to a room where caregivers will watch you.
+You will be taken to a room where healthcare providers will watch you.
 A bandage will cover the area in your groin over the wound to keep the area clean and dry.
 Pressure will be placed on your groin.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 You will then be taken back to your hospital room or allowed to go home.

 - Antiplatelets help prevent blood clots.
 This medicine makes it more likely for you to bleed or bruise.